 - Comfortable layered clothes.

-18. What to wear during the trekking through Kibale Forest?
+18. What to wear on a chimp trekking in Kibale Forest?

-Here's a list with tips on how to dress for a chimpanzee trekking in Kibale Forest National Park Uganda:
+Here’s a list of tips on how to dress for a chimpanzee trekking in Kibale Forest National Park Uganda:

 - Dress in layered clothes with natural colors in cool cotton or moisture-wicking fibers;